hlomphosibeko/lins-api/README.md

 ![defensive like button](readme.docs/no-like-button.png)

-* In the process of the developing this website/app, I manually tested features that users will use:
+* In the process of developing this website/app, I manually tested features that users will use:

 ![List of manual tests](manual_testing.md)